Biostatistics, Bioinformatics, and Systems Biology (GS01)

 GS01 1023 Survival Analysis (3 Credits)

-Prerequisite: Introduction to Biostatistics and Clinical Trials (GS01 1033), or permission of instructor.
+Prerequisite: PH1910L Probability and Distribution Theory and Linear Regression or Consent of Instructor.
 Survival data are commonly encountered in scientific investigations, especially in clinical trials and epidemiologic studies.
 In this course, commonly used statistical methods for the analysis of failure-time data will be discussed.
 One of the primary topics is the estimation of survival function based on censored data, which include parametric failure-time models, and nonparametric Kaplan-Meier estimates of the survival distribution.
 Estimation of the cumulative hazard function and the context of hypothesis testing for survival data will be covered.
 These tests include the log rank test, generalized log-rank tests, and some non-ranked based test statistics.
 Regression analysis for censored survival data is the most applicable to clinical trials and applied work.
 The Cox proportional hazard mode, additive risk model, other alternative modeling techniques, and new theoretical and methodological advances in survival analysis will be discussed.
 Letter Graded

 GS01 1031 Quantitative Sciences Student Seminar Series (1 Credit)

-Prerequisite: Permission of instructor; general genetics and statistics recommended.
+Prerequisite: None.
 This series is held bi-weekly for students to present their research project in front of their peers and program faculty.
 The focus of the session is for the students to practice presenting their project to a varied audience of peers and mentors.
 Attendees should be prepared to ask questions of the speaker and to provide constructive criticism.
 This is a required course for all QS Program students and participation is mandatory.
 All QS students must register for this course every semester unless the student has a direct course conflict.
 QS-affiliated students are expected to give a minimum of two talks; one pre-candidacy and one post-candidacy, and secondary ARC students are expected to give a minimum of one talk.
 Pass/Fail

 GS01 1143 Introduction to Bioinformatics (3 Credits)

-Prerequisite: None.
+Prerequisite: Some prior programming experience is highly recommended but is not a requirement.
 This course is intended to be an introduction to concepts and methods in bioinformatics with a focus on analyzing data merging from high throughput experimental pipelines such as next-gen sequencing.
 Students will be exposed to algorithms and software tools involved in various aspects of data processing and biological interpretation.
 Though some prior programming experience is highly recommended, it is not a requirement.
 Letter Graded

 GS01 1273 Modern Nonparametrics (3 Credits)